vaibhavpatilviv23/Manage-Landing-Page-Tailwind-CSS/README.md

-Here’s a structured **GitHub README** for your **Manage Landing Page (Tailwind CSS Version)** project.
-You can modify it based on additional features or details you'd like to highlight.

----

 # Manage Landing Page (Tailwind CSS Version)

 This repository contains the **Manage Landing Page**, a **Tailwind CSS-based project** designed to showcase a modern, responsive landing page using the **utility-first approach**.
 The project focuses on clean UI, flexible styling, and optimized performance, demonstrating the power of Tailwind CSS for rapid front-end development.

 ## Demo

-Check out the live website here: (https://manage-landing-tailwindcss.netlify.app)
+Check out the live website here: [Manage Landing Page](https://manage-landing-tailwindcss.netlify.app)

 ## Table of Contents